 sudo -u git GITEA_WORK_DIR=/data/git GITEA_CUSTOM/etc/gitea /data/git/bin/gitea admin create-user --username you --admin --password yourpassword --email firstname.lastname@example.orgPlease see the deployment repo for the folder structure as well as the upstream docs on how to configure and hack on Gitea.

-Also note that the Makefile might compile Codeberg's Gitea fork from the
+Also note that the Makefile will compile Codeberg's Gitea fork from the

 codeberg-test branch by default.
 You can override this behaviour by specifying